-Treading water is a basic swimming technique, where you move your limbs to keep your body afloat in a vertical position and your head above water.
+When you tread water, you move your arms and legs to keep your body upright and your head above water.

-Treading Water Using a Popular Style
+Treading Water – Popular Style

-Treading Water Using My Personal Style
+Treading Water – Personal Style

-2) Then I make circles in the water with my hands, they move down and outward, then up and inward, then down and outward again and so on.
+2) Then, I make circles in the water with my hands.
+They move down and outward, then up and inward, then down and outward again, and so on.

 3) My feet also do a circular kind of movement that is similar to the breaststroke kick.
 The initial position is with my knees bent and my feet in their natural resting position.

 4) Then I move my feet down and outward while they go in plantar flexion, then they move up and inward in dorsiflexion.

 So what I basically do is push down the water with the inside of my lower leg and foot.